Baby Scans: An overview of pregnancy ultrasounds

 What are the risks of baby scans?

-There are no known risks to mother or baby of having an ultrasound scan.
+There are no known risks to

 How much do baby scans cost?